SCWinter259/Essentials_Github_andBeyond/Git_Github_procedure.md

 ## Others

+You have a folder, and you want to turn it into a git repo, then make it a remote repo on Github?

+`git init`

+`git remote add origin <URL>`

 You can merge the changes you made to the main branch (although I encourage pulling from remote main branch)

 `git merge`